Skip to Content

 Products that I use to make Green Chili Pork Stew

 • Dutch Oven – I have several enameled cast-iron dutch ovens.
 I started out with a few that cost about 4 times what this one does and it’s my favorite!
-I make my sourdough bread in it and it’s perfect for soups, stews, and so many other things.
+I make my sourdough bread in it and it’s perfect for soups, stews, because you can cook everything in it and serve from it.
 It cleans up like a dream too!

 • Cutting Board – I use a plastic cutting board for meat so I can sanitize it in the dishwasher.
 I like the juice groove when cutting meat too.